 Friday, October 6th, 2017

-Companies often comment that their employees learn so much from supporting students and recognize the satisfaction that this kind of engagement brings.
-Encouraging a young person to develop a new skill has a feel good factor that lifts morale and team spirit.
-Opening the doors to the school raises a companies’ profile in the community.
-Companies can influence future career choices by attracting young people to the sector, such as highlighting STEM and apprenticeships.
-By engaging students through work experience, employers can influence the quality of future employees.
-Schools and students rely on the willingness of companies to provide work experience and the S@W Programme offers the perfect opportunity.
+While work experience offers obvious benefits for students, companies comment that their employees also learn so much from supporting students and recognize the satisfaction that this kind of engagement brings.
+Encouraging a young person to develop a new skill has a feel good factor that lifts morale and team spirit while providing opportunities to improve delegation, communication and leadership skills.
+It’s also a way for companies to influence future career choices by attracting young people to the sector, such as highlighting STEM and apprenticeships.
+The working world is changing so fast, it’s a challenge for students to stay informed about new technologies and evolving careers.